 OptiVLM Vault Balance will need to know the list of Order States used in your institution’s Order Workflow.
 This is set in the <application-path>/WEB-INF/classes/VaultBalance.properties file.

-Please note that these names are the Order States as they appear in database – language translations may cause a difference between displayed state names in OptiCash and OptiVault and those same States when stored in database.
+Note: These names are the Order States as they appear in the database – language translations may cause a difference between displayed state names in OptiCash and OptiVault and those same States when stored in a database.
 Consult your OptiCash and OptiVault language files for exact values.

-Example:
+For Example:

 OptiSuite.states=APPROVED,ACCEPTED,CANCELED,CONFIRMED,DELIVERED,DOESNOTEXIST,INTRANSIT,ORDERED,PACKAGING,REJECTED,REVERTED